orbitdb/field-manual/05_Customizing_OrbitDB/02_Choosing_a_data_structure.md

 by choosing how we want to represent the comments in the Index.

-By choosing a data structure and working our way outwards to the store API, that best fits to the data structure and then implementing the Access Controller,
+Choosing a data structure first and working our way outwards to the store API, that best fits to the data structure and then implementing the Access Controller,